beavelar/bliss-qotd/twitter/README.md

 - In the ***BlissQOTD/twitter*** directory, execute the following command to start up the bot
   - ***npm start***
 - View logs and verify no startup errors appear

+## Docker Setup
+- Follow the steps indicated above in [Stand-Alone Project Setup](#stand-alone-project-setup) to get the base project setup
+- Navigate to the project base directory
+- Execute the following command to build the Docker image
+  - ***docker build -t twitter .***
+- Execute the following command to run the Docker container
+  - Interactive process: ***docker run -it twitter***
+  - Detached from the process: ***docker run -d --rm twitter***